mwahyusp/mental-health-tracker/README.md

 A React.js app to track daily moods (happy, sad, anxious) with a monthly chart and random motivational quotes.

+## Project Structure

+- `src/index.jsx`: Entry point for rendering the React app to the DOM.
+- `src/App.jsx`: Main component with mood tracking logic and UI.
+- `src/components/`: Contains `MoodForm.jsx`, `MoodChart.jsx`, and `MotivationalQuote.jsx`.
+- `public/index.html`: HTML template with favicon from Cloudinary.

 ## Features

 - Log daily moods via an interactive form.